 - Billy normally does very well in reading class, but he seems very tired and unmotivated today.
 You move him to read with a partner in a well-lit area where he and his partner can stand and read to each other.

 These “on the fly” actions allow for very specific differentiation for each student based off of what they need at that exact moment in time.
 Not every student will need modifications every lesson, so this allows you to only differentiate as much as needed!

 Differentiation can be built into our lessons in a way that’s very flexible (and allows for those “on the fly” modifications).
 Here are some ways you can plan for differentiation in one single lesson plan.

-Plan a 5 minute pre-assessment before the lesson.
+Plan a 5-minute pre-assessment before the lesson.
 It’s important that you determine how you’re going to use this information before you give the assessment.
-I’m totally guilting of giving pre-assessments, registering the information in my mind, and then just teaching my regular lesson.
+I’m totally guilty of giving pre-assessments, registering the information in my mind, and then just teaching my regular lesson.
 Build differentiation into your lesson based off of the different groups of students you’ll have after the pre-assessment.
 If you don’t have students for every group that you planned, that’s ok!